folio-org/stripes-components/lib/FilterGroups/readme.md

 	http://example.com/users?filters=item.DVDs,item.Microfilm,location.Main+Library

-## The `initialFilterState` function
+## The `filterState` function

-This function takes as its parameters the filter configuration structure and a comma-separated string of filters' full names, such as `'item.DVDs,item.Microfilm,location.Main Library'`.
+This function takes as its parameter a comma-separated string of filters' full names, such as `'item.DVDs,item.Microfilm,location.Main Library'`.
 It returns an object whose keys are the full names and whose values are all the boolean `true`.

-It therefore maps between the URL representation of a set of filters and the React component-state of the same.
-It is used to set the initial state of a React component based on the value of the query parameter in the URL:
+It therefore maps between the URL representation of a set of filters and the more programatically accessible representation that must be passed into the `<FilterGroups>` component:

-	class SomeComponent extends React.Component {
-	  constructor(props) {
-	    super(props);

-	    const query = props.location.query || {};
+	const filters = filterState(this.queryParam('filters'));
-	    this.state = {
-	      filters: initialFilterState(filterConfig, query.filters),
-	      // other members of component state
-	    };
+	return <FilterGroups ... filters={filters} />;

 ## The `<FilterGroups>` component